michaelmcg95/FSA/readme.md

 ```
 The last test '^' is a special character representing the empty string.

-To, generate the equivelent regex from this NFA, use the regex command.
+To, generate the equivalent regex from this NFA, use the regex command.
 ```
 > regex
 a*b